 - Lifespan: 10-15 years /to 21 years in captivity/

 Amur leopard – interesting facts

 - The Amur leopard is the only subspecies of the leopard adapted to a cold climate.

 - The Amur leopard is considered to be one of the most endangered representatives of big cats – there are 19-26 (maybe 35) individuals left in the wild.
-All of them live in Far East.
+All of them live in the Far East.

-- The reasons for the extinction of Amur leopards include: deforestation, poaching, presence of military and training of soldiers in border areas, fire, development of agriculture and infrastructure.
-Within the Amur subspecies, inbreeding is also the cause of dying out, as it causes the reduction of gene pool resulting in congenital disorders.
+- The reasons for the extinction of Amur leopards include: deforestation, poaching, the presence of military and training of soldiers in border areas, fire, development of agriculture and infrastructure.
+Within the Amur subspecies, inbreeding is also the cause of dying out, as it causes the reduction of the gene pool resulting in congenital disorders.
 Nevertheless, human activity is the main reason for the extinction of this subspecies.